authzed/workshops/update-vews-authorization/README.md

 We'll write our schema and relationships to this local instance of SpiceDB.

-Note: This is just for learning purposes so the permissions are written to the local datastore which is ephemeral.
-Also we will use insecure connections and not TLS to communicate with SpiceDB.
+**Note:** This instance of SpiceDB uses in-memory datastore which is ephemeral.
+Also, we will use insecure connections and not TLS to communicate with SpiceDB.

 #### Adding a Schema